The Beautiful Watch With Green Dial – A Seiko Alpinist Review

 On afternoon, just repeat the same process.
 But you will notice the hour hand is now at the right side of the watch (1pm to 6pm) instead of at the left during the morning (6pm to 11 pm).
 Just be reminded that this is just a rough indication of the direction.

 Always bring a working compass with you for any mountainous expedition.
 For some great illustration, you can refer to this site here.

-The inner bezel of the Seiko Alpinist has a compass chapter ring which can be used by rotating the lower crown to find your direction based on the sun location
+The inner bezel of the Seiko Alpinist has a compass chapter ring which can be used by rotating the lower crown to find your direction (North, South) based on the sun location

 Seiko Caliber 6R15 Movement With Diashock

 Just like the SARB033 and SARB065 Cocktail Time, this watch also features the Seiko Cal.
 6R15 automatic self-wind movement inside it.
 This movement is an ubiquitous movement in most of Seiko’s low to mid range of watches.